patrinoua/work-in-tech/README.md

 #### Portfolio
 If your job is online/creative it's probably a good idea to have a portfolio.
 This is your chance to show the world your favorite projects!
 Keep it narrow - remember nowdays in an overflood of information attention spans tend to be limitted.
 Choose your 3-5 most impressive projects and write maximum 100 words to describe them.
-You can try wix (http://wix.com/) for that or get in contact with me if you want something more custom.
+You can try wix (http://wix.com/) for that or get in touch with me (contact is provided at the end) if you want something more custom.

 #### All set, ready, go!
 Time for feedback!
 Don't forget to link everything so people can find it: